Interested in Testing Monarchs for OE?

 Step 10:

-With 20% bleach (20mL bleach in 80mL water) when you finish and dispose of your gloves before handling another monarch.
+Wipe down your work surface with 20% bleach (estimating a solution of 1/5 bleach and 4/5 water is fine) when you finish and dispose of your gloves before handling another monarch.
 It's important to try and keep a clean work area when sampling the butterflies for parasites.
 One monarch may be infected, while another may not.
+Spores due to contamination on hands, gloves, or surfaces will affect the spore counts on the sample.

 Changing gloves and wiping areas with bleach wipes will prevent cross-contamination of different samples and help avoid touching a non-infected sample with infected spores from another.